 - 4.04.1 It is strongly recommended that all Class B, C and D vessels have a buoyant Grab Bag readily and easily accessible for immediate use.
 The following equipment is recommended for stowage in the Grab Bag:

 - a) Laminated "V" sheet (I require assistance signals)

 - a watertight hand-held marine VHF radio transceiver with spare sets of batteries

 - c) a watertight flashlight with spare batteries and bulbs

 - d) 2 red parachute and 3 red hand flares (SOLAS approved)

 - e) a watertight hand-held GPS receiver

 - f) a First-Aid kit

 - g) a signalling mirror

 - h) a 406 EPIRB registered to the vessel

 - i) a SART

 - j) a second sea anchor for the Liferaft

 - k) 2 safety tin openers

 - I) a whistle

 - m) a safety knife

 - n) water

-These items are by no means exhaustive but rather provide a guide as to what is required to supplement liferaft packs.
+This is not an exhaustive list, it is a guide to what is required to supplement liferaft packs.
 A waterproof list of contents should be attached to the Grab Bag.

 4.05 LIFEBUOYS